 What Is CBD?

 Cannabidiol (CBD) is a natural compound found in the resinous flower of cannabis, a plant that has been used for medicinal purposes for millennia.
 A safe, non-addictive substance, CBD is one of more than a hundred “phytocannabinoids,” which are unique to cannabis.
-CBD is found in both Marijuana and Hemp plants.
+CBD is found in both Cannabis and Hemp plants.